kanaron/RandFailuresFS2020/README.md

 - Coolant leaks
 - and more

 Failures are randomized.
-You can set chance of occuring each failure in percent from 0 (failure won't occur) to 100 (failure will occur).
+You can set chance of occurring each failure in percent from 0 (failure won't occur) to 100 (failure will occur).
 Failure will occur in one of four moments:
 - instantly
-- on takeof
+- on takeoff
 - after random set of secconds
 - at random altitide